Mixed-use block, Quai de l’Aisne

 Survey, arch. oversight, sign-off

-185 housing units, business premises (brasserie, dance studio, offices) and 129 parking spaces
+185 housing units, business premises (brasserie, dance studio, offices, day nursery) and 129 parking spaces

 Camille Gharbi, Takuji Shimmura